Editions Q2 '26 Here all the latest 89 product updates shipped. Learn more

 8. Klaviyo: for retention across markets

 Cross-border problem.
 Acquisition costs are higher abroad.
-New-market customers often need a few touches before they buy a second time, and a generic flow built for the US home market does not move the needle in France or Japan.
+New-market customers often need a few touches before they buy a second time, and a generic flow built for the US home market does not move sales in France or Japan.

 What it does.
 Klaviyo is an email and SMS marketing platform with deep Shopify data sync.
 Built-in segmentation, automated flows (welcome, abandoned cart, browse abandonment, post-purchase), and an AI Marketing Agent that reads your site and builds branded campaigns from a short brief.
 Predictive analytics scores churn risk, customer lifetime value, and likely next-order date.